Inclusion and diversity

 As we cultivate diversity at Slalom, we continually strive to understand and enhance what it means for our people, our clients, and the success of our company.
 We work hard to create environments where diversity is encouraged so each and every employee can truly love their future.

 "It’s core to the culture and business strategy at Slalom.
 I’m grateful to work for a company that makes inclusion and diversity such a top priority."

 Alicia Santini, national inclusion and diversity program director

 Attracting, retaining, supporting, and advancing the careers and lives of our LGBT and allied employees matters to us.
 Our GLASS (Gay, Lesbian, Bisexual, Transgender & Allied Employees Succeeding at Slalom) program supports this community throughout their careers at Slalom through professional development, networking, and community events.

 Perfect score for equality

-For the second year running, Slalom was honored to be named a best place to work for LGBT equality by the Human Rights Campaign (HRC) Foundation.
-We received a perfect score on the 2016 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to LGBT workplace equality.Learn more
+For the third year running, Slalom was honored to be named a best place to work for LGBT equality by the Human Rights Campaign (HRC) Foundation.
+We received a perfect score on the 2017 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to LGBT workplace equality.Learn more

 Slalom Veterans—an affinity group for Slalom employees who have served in the Armed Forces—was created to foster the diverse experience and backgrounds of our veteran community.
 Its mission is to ensure that veterans at Slalom are recognized and empowered by a program that helps engage, educate, recruit, and retain veterans within the company, and to extend that to our local markets by engaging with the veteran community in a meaningful way.Learn more